subaru9/phoneword/README.md

 # Phoneword

-Convert phone number to 1-800-PHONEWORD format.
-Selects words from the dictionary which are equivalents to a given telepnone number.
+Selects words from the dictionary which can be mapped back to the given telepnone number.

 ## Installation